Thank you for attending our 2024 Producer’s Event!

 Using Our Collection Service

-We offer a free collection service to collect money payments for you from your customers.
+We offer a free collection service to collect money payments in the form of checks for you from your customers.
 When you email us your customer contact information, also tell us the price per pound you want us to collect and from whom.
 When your customer comes to pick up from Byron Center Meats, we will require them to bring in a check/money order for your specified amount.
 The customer will be required to pay that amount in order to pick up their meat.
 We cannot change or add a collection amount to cutting instructions that are already in production or already processed.
 We accept personal checks, cashiers checks or money orders on your behalf.
-We no longer accept cash for this service as of 1/15/21.
-You or your designated representative are responsible for picking up your checks within a week of us notifying you that all customers have picked up their meat and paid you.
-No partial collection pickups are available.
+We do not accept cash as payment.
+You or your designated representative are responsible for picking up your checks within a week of us notifying you that checks are ready.
+We can not mail your checks and no partial collection pickups are available.
 This collection service is not available on market animal purchases from fairs.

 About Us

 In 2009, Byron Center Meats built a 13,000 square foot addition to the building, including a state-of-the-art processing facility and retail store.
 Using modern equipment, we offer several options for vacuum sealing, labeling and further processing (specialty products) of your meat.
 We have a USDA inspector on site daily to ensure cleanliness and safety.
 We have also received our organic certification.
-BCM voluntarily conducts third-party audits through Silliker.
-We are consistently rated with the highest scores possible.
+BCM voluntarily conducts third-party audits through Silliker, and we are consistently rated with the highest scores possible.

 Our experienced processing crew does the custom cutting for home freezers, farmers markets, and restaurants each week.
 They also work with nationally known chefs to provide cuts for their five star restaurants.